Teach English in Malaga, Costa del Sol

 How to get to Malaga

 Pablo Ruiz Picasso Málaga International Airport is one of the busiest airports in Spain, with up to a staggering 16 million passengers annually.
-Regular or low- cost flights offered by Tui Flight, AirEuropa, Ryanair, Iberia, Vueling, and Transavia to Malaga are available from most international airports.
+Regular or low- cost flights offered by First Choice, AirEuropa, Ryanair, Iberia, Vueling, and Transavia to Malaga are available from most international airports.

 How to get to our training centre